-- Will assist the awarding agency in assuring compliance with Section 106 of the National Historic Preservation Act of 1966, as amended (16 U.S.C. §470), EO 11593 (identification and protection of historic properties), and the Archaeological and Historic Preservation Act of 1974 (16 U.S.C. §§469a-1 et seq.). - 14.
-Will comply with P.L.
+- 13. Will assist the awarding agency in assuring compliance with Section 106 of the National Historic Preservation Act of 1966, as amended (16 U.S.C. §470), EO 11593 (identification and protection of historic properties), and the Archaeological and Historic Preservation Act of 1974 (16 U.S.C. §§469a-1 et seq.). - Will comply with P.L.
 93-348 regarding the protection of human subjects involved in research, development, and related activities supported by this award of assistance. - 15.
 Will comply with the Laboratory Animal Welfare Act of 1966 (P.L.
 89-544, as amended, 7 U.S.C. §§2131 et seq.) pertaining to the care, handling, and treatment of warm blooded animals held for research, teaching, or other activities supported by this award of assistance. - 16.
 Will comply with the Lead-Based Paint Poisoning Prevention Act (42 U.S.C. §§4801 et seq.) which prohibits the use of lead-based paint in construction or rehabilitation of residence structures. - 17.
-Will cause to be performed the required financial and compliance audits in accordance with the Single Audit Act Amendments of 1996 and OMB Circular No. A-133, "Audits of States, Local Governments, and Non-Profit Organizations." - Will comply with all applicable requirements of all other Federal laws, executive orders, regulations, and policies governing this program. - 19.
+Will cause to be performed the required financial and compliance audits in accordance with the Single Audit Act Amendments of 1996 and OMB Circular No. A-133, "Audits of States, Local Governments, and Non-Profit Organizations." - 18.
+Will comply with all applicable requirements of all other Federal laws, executive orders, regulations, and policies governing this program. - 19.
 Will comply with the requirements of Section 106(g) of the Trafficking Victims Protection Act (TVPA) of 2000, as amended (22 U.S.C.
 7104) which prohibits grant award recipients or a sub-recipient from (1) Engaging in severe forms of trafficking in persons during the period of time that the award is in effect (2) Procuring a commercial sex act during the period of time that the award is in effect or (3) Using forced labor in the performance of the award or subawards under the award.

+1

-SIGNATURE OF AUTHORIZED CERTIFYING OFFICIAL TITLE Mayor
+SIGNATURE OF AUTHORIZED CERTIFYING OFFICIAL TITLE

+The state of the s Mayor

+Chin Show

 APPLICANT ORGANIZATION DATE SUBMITTED

-City of Houston
+City of Houston 7/7/00

+Standard Form 424B (Rev. 7-97) Back